anakarpow/Locating-small-wastewater-systems-in-Austria/README.md

 ## status of code : it was my first big project, and looking at the code i can tell.
-still had a static data approach with scripts working over static files. no homogenity nore elegnace. just functionality
+still had a static data approach with scripts working over static files.

+no homogenity, order nore elegnace. just functionality

 ## workflow
 ## results

+## show some graphs here which is the only good thing